Techwolf78/Customer-Monitoring/README.md

    Open index.html in your browser to see the app in action.

 # Features
-   Count the number of customers entering and leaving the restaurant.
+   a) Count the number of customers entering and leaving the restaurant.
-   Display the current number of customers in real-time.
+   b) Display the current number of customers in real-time.
-   Reset the counter as needed.
+   c) Reset the counter as needed.